Dark solitons in a trapped gas of long-range interacting bosons: Single and Multiple Dark Solitons

 In trying to further capture this mode of in-trap oscillation of the dark soliton, we will leverage the methodology of~\cite{konotop} (see also~\cite{AstrakharchikPitaevskii2013} for a generalization to the Lieb-Liniger setting of a Bose gas with $\delta$-function repulsive interactions).
 In accordance with that, in the TF limit, the energy of a dark soliton moving against the backdrop of a spatially dependent background density is an adiabatic invariant in the form:

+where $x_0$ is the soliton center (and, accordingly, $\dot{x}_0$ is the soliton velocity).
 Upon multiplication by the constant factor (of $3/4$), raising to the power (of $2/3$) and differentiating Eq.~(\ref{kk_prl}), one obtains an effective equation for the motion of the dark soliton which can be combined with Eq.~(\ref{eqn_tf1}) as follows:

-with the latter equation being valid in the TF limit.
-For oscillations of the single dark soliton around the origin, this analysis yields an oscillatory motion with a frequency $\omega \approx \sqrt{A \beta}$.
-It is this vibrational mode that we test in the bottom two rows of Fig.~\ref{ex_stab_ds1} for $\mu=10$.
+with the latter equation being valid in the TF limit and for $\beta \neq 0$.
+For oscillations of the single dark soliton around the origin, a Taylor expansion and a choice of a mode of vibration $x_0 \sim e^{i \omega t}$ yields an oscillatory motion with a frequency $\omega \approx \sqrt{A \beta}$.
+It is relevant to also note here that the frequency $\omega$ depends on $\Omega$ implicitly via the dependence of $A$ on $\Omega$ as per our earlier discussion.
+It is this vibrational mode that we test in the bottom two rows of Fig.~\ref{ex_stab_ds1} for $\mu=10$ (again for $\Omega=0.1$).
 We find that this prediction enables us to capture the relevant oscillation mode not only in the local interactions case of $\beta=0$ (bottom left panel), but also adequately in the nonlocal case of $\beta=0.1$ (bottom right panel).
-In the latter, the numerical eigenfrequency of the anomalous mode is found to be $\omega/\Omega=7.3$, while the corresponding theoretical prediction is $\omega/\Omega=8.02$ for a relative error of less than $10$\%, which is quite reasonable given the approximate nature of the calculation, the narrow nature of the nonlocal waveform in that limit and the comparatively wide nature of the dark soliton in this setting.
+In the latter, the numerical eigenfrequency of the anomalous mode is found to be $\omega/\Omega=7.3$, while the corresponding theoretical prediction is $\omega/\Omega=8.02$, arising since $\omega=\sqrt{6.4371 \times 0.1}$, for a relative error of less than $10$\%, which is quite reasonable given the approximate nature of the calculation, the narrow nature of the nonlocal waveform in that limit and the comparatively wide nature of the dark soliton in this setting.